Life of Prayer & Hospitality

 Daily the sisters dedicate hours to the solemn personal and community Adoration of Jesus in the Blessed Sacrament placed high above the altar so as to attract all to Himself.

-The first duty, and more important, for the sisters is to give glory to God, rendering praise to the Lord, to the sacred Liturgy, fountain and summit of the life of the Church.
+The first duty, and more importantly, for the sisters is to give glory to God, rendering praise to the Lord, to the sacred Liturgy, fountain and summit of the life of the Church.
 In particular, the Liturgy of the Hours are prayed throughout the day.

 In receiving Christ daily in Holy Eucharist, the sisters find nourishment in daily rapport with the word of God.
 Saint Bridget called the Scriptures “your most precious treasure.”
 From meditation of the sacred books, one is able to learn and love God, and through God’s words, one is able to know also His mind and His will.